 Creative synergy is the interactions amongst team members where the collective creative results are greater than the sum of their individual efforts.
 When teams achieve creative synergy they have the potential to be more creative and innovative.
 This podcast shares my brand new research about creative synergy in teams, including the three components of creativity synergy and details about the new Deliberate Creative Team Scale (formerly the Creative Synergy Scale).

 - Which variables that have the greatest impact on team creativity.

 - The three components of creative synergy.

-- How to use the Creative Synergy Scale to increase creativity in your team
+- How to use the Deliberate Creative Team Scale (formerly the Creative Synergy Scale) to increase creativity in your team

 - Episode 33: The Difference Between Teams and Working Groups

 - Episode 3: The Creative Problem Solving Process

 - Book: The Wisdom of Teams by Katzenbach and Smith

 - Dr. Amy Climer’s Dissertation: The Development of the Creative Synergy Scale